PBPP: Hungry Wizards Need this One

 take some confidence into Saturday’s game after their last two good

 England was a character building victory, followed up by Wednesday’s win vs

 Chivas of Guadalajara.
-The best
+One of the best

-thing about the win vs Chivas was that it
+things about the win vs Chivas was that it

 was without Sebastien Le Toux and Alejandro Moreno, who were resting minor bumps